 Empowering vulnerable communities with sustainable livelihoods using art and entrepreneurship.

-COLETIVO SABER EM ARTE (“Collective Knowledge in Art”) is a community non-profit located in Sao Paulo, Brazil.
+COLETIVO SABER EM ARTE (“Collective Knowledge in Art”) is a non-profit located in Sao Paulo that works with rural communities facing high levels of unemployment, inadequate housing/sanitation and violence due to poverty.

-The COLECTIVO provides support, training and incentives to promote the livelihoods of the Amarais community through art and entrepreneurship.
-The COLECTIVO believes that empowering the women with entrepreneurship skills will reduce this region’s economic and social vulnerability, which has been exacerbated by the pandemic.
+The COLECTIVO provides training, support and incentives to create sustainable livelihoods for the Amarais community through art and entrepreneurship.
+The COLECTIVO believes that empowering the women with entrepreneurship skills will reduce this region’s economic and social vulnerability, which was exacerbated by the pandemic.

-The COLETIVO was formed by passionate community leaders and involves numerous local partnerships.
-Together they developed public programs that meet the integral rights of the community they aim to develop.
+The COLETIVO was formed by passionate community leaders and many local partners, who together developed public programs considering the needs and rights of the Amarais community.

 Core activities in COLETIVO’s program: